peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Children Prop

 Using the `children` prop to compose child elements is idiomatic in React.
-This approach is a bit more flexible because it lets the consumer to render the children.
+This approach is a bit more flexible because it lets the consumer render the children.

-However, the results is a tight coupling between the component and its children.
+However, the result is a tight coupling between the component and its children.
 For the component to control its children, they must expose the correct props.

 Here the component is saying “Give me the children and I'll slot them in somewhere.
-Make sure they implement these props so I can control them".
+But make sure they implement _these_ props so I can set them".

 ```jsx
 import {render} from 'react-dom'